 Passengers riding the elevated train through the Lower East Side on a December night in the 1890’s would have seen hundreds of tiny candles illuminating the windows of tenement apartments inhabited by Eastern European Jews.
 The United States was a new world for these immigrants, and along with it came a new Hanukkah.

 The Jewish holiday of Hanukkah, an eight day festival of light, commemorates the victory of the Maccabees over the Greeks over 2,000 years ago.
 Throughout most of its history and even today in many Jewish communities across the world, Hanukkah is a rather minor holiday.
-But here in the United States, it is a major part of the American Holiday season.
-So how did Hanukkah become such a big deal in America?
+But here in the United States, Hanukkah is a major part of the American Holiday season.
+So how did Hanukkah in America become such a big deal?

 A menorah lighting at Grand Army Plaza in Manhattan.
 1977.